 - Apple - used a core competency of design to “attack all types of hardware and software” and disrupt multiple industries, like the music industry.

 - Netflix - expanded a core competency of content delivery to include not only physical and digital content but also create their own original content.

 - Nike - used a core competency of product development to burst through manufacturing shoes and widen their circle of competency to a digital platform.

 The Fast Company article does caution companies not to stray too far from their core when using competencies to innovate; “there is perhaps a limit to how far a company should stray outside its core competency.”
 The example they give is about Nike’s foray into MP3 players.
 Their FuelBand and other Nike+ digital products were initially more successful since they were “a natural extension that relates more directly to what we do and who we are as a company."
 Even then, the FuelBand is no longer in production.

 Good luck with honing your core competencies by utilizing our business core competencies examples and then using them to innovate!
 Use your annual planning session as a great time to reinforce your core competencies and drive innovation.

-Want to learn more about business Core Competencies?
+Want to learn more about business Core Competencies and examples?
 Check out these additional resources:

 What are Some Great BHAG Examples?

 How do I Create KPIs That Can Measure my Core Competencies?